buttonsrtoys/mvvm_plus/README.md

-# get_mvvm
+# mvvm_plus

-`get_mvvm` is a Flutter implementation of MVVM that supports sharing business logic across widgets.
+`mvvm_plus` is a Flutter implementation of MVVM that supports sharing business logic across widgets.

-`get_mvvm` employs `ChangeNotifiers` and gettable singletons, so is a state management solution that will feel familiar to most Flutter developers.
+`mvvm_plus` employs `ChangeNotifiers` and gettable singletons, so is a state management solution that will feel familiar to most Flutter developers.

 ## Model-View-View Model (MVVM)

-As with all MVVM implementations, `get_mvvm` divides responsibilities into an immutable rendering (called the *View*) and a presentation model (called the *View Model*):
+As with all MVVM implementations, `mvvm_plus` divides responsibilities into an immutable rendering (called the *View*) and a presentation model (called the *View Model*):

       [View] <--> [View Model] <--> [Model]

-With `get_mvvm`, the View is a Flutter widget and the View Model is a Dart model.
+With `mvvm_plus`, the View is a Flutter widget and the View Model is a Dart model.

-`get_mvvm` goals:
+`mvvm_plus` goals:
 - Provide a state management framework that clearly separates business logic from UI.
 - Optionally provide access to View Models from anywhere in the widget tree.
 - Work well alone or with other state management packages (RxDart, Provider, GetIt, ...).